tpierrain/dddeu-workshop-from-problem-space-to-solution-space-/TheaterSuggestions/CSharp/HexagonalArchitecture.md

    - __[IRequestSuggestions](./SeatsSuggestions.Domain/Ports/IRequestSuggestions.cs)__: the left-side port to enter the hexagon (you can notice that we are using Value types from our Domain here in the port method's signature)

-   - __[IProvideUpToDateAuditoriumSeating](./SeatsSuggestions.Domain/Ports/IProvideUpToDateAuditoriumSeating.cs)__: the right-side port to leave the hexagon
+   - __[IProvideUpToDateAuditoriumSeating](./SeatsSuggestions.Domain/Ports/IProvideUpToDateAuditoriumSeating.cs)__: the right-side port to leave the hexagon.
+Since every Port belongs to the Domain, its signature use types from our Domain (like the ShowId Value type here).

    - __[SeatAllocator](./SeatsSuggestions.Domain/SeatAllocator.cs)__ the *Hexagon* (implementing the __IRequestSuggestions__ left-side port)